-In cases of verbal or written warning or special evaluation (minor discipline) the affected employee shall have the right of appeal up through the Head Start/State Pre-K Director.
+In cases of written corrective action (minor discipline) the affected employee shall have the right of appeal up through the Head Start/EHS/State Pre-K Director.

-Step 1 - An employee who has received minor discipline from a supervisor may appeal to his/her Manager within ten (10) working days from the imposition of the discipline.
+Step 1 (Manager) - An employee who has received minor discipline from a supervisor may appeal to his/her Manager within ten (10) working days from the imposition of the discipline.
 The appeal must be submitted in writing and contain the following:

 - 1. Name of the employee;

 - 2. Name of the supervisor;

 - 3. Type of discipline imposed;

 - 4. Date the discipline was imposed;

 - 5. Reasons why the employee believes the discipline is inappropriate;

 - 6. Corrective action desired;

 - 7. Name of any person or representative chosen by the employee to participate in the disciplinary appeal hearing; and

-- 8. Indication of whether the employee desires to participate in optional conflict resolution with his/her supervisor facilitated by an outside consultant prior to processing the disciplinary appeal.

-Upon receipt of the written appeal, the Manager shall meet with the employee and his/her representative (if a representative was requested by the employee), the immediate supervisor, and others as the Manager deems appropriate, and within ten (10) working days shall prepare a written decision to either uphold, repeal or amend the disciplinary action and the state basis for the decision.
+Upon receipt of the written appeal, the Manager shall meet with the employee and his/her representative (if a representative was requested by the employee), the immediate supervisor, and others as the Manager deems appropriate, and within fifteen (15) working days of receipt of the written appeal shall prepare a written decision to either uphold, repeal or amend the disciplinary action and the state basis for the decision.

-Step 2 - If the employee remains dissatisfied with the decision of his/her Manager, that decision may be appealed in writing to the Head Start/State Pre-K Director within ten (10) working days of receiving his/her Manager's decision.
-The Head Start/State Prc-K Director will consider all aspects of the appeal, gathering information from others as he/she deems necessary, including the employee and his/her representative, and shall render a final written decision within ten (10) working days of receipt of the appeal.
+Step 2 (Head Start/EHS/State Pre-K Director) - If the employee remains dissatisfied with the decision of his/her Manager, that decision may be appealed in writing to the Head Start/State Pre-K Director within ten (10) working days of receiving his/her Manager's decision.
+The Head Start/State Pre-K Director will consider all aspects of the appeal, gathering information from others as he/she deems necessary, including the employee and his/her representative, and shall render a final written decision within fifteen (15) working days of receipt of the appeal.